Should You Switch to an S-Corp? LLC vs. S-Corp Tax Savings

 Ownership

 The IRS restricts the ownership of an S-Corp.
 The business must not exceed 100 shareholders and is limited to one class of stock if a company wants to become eligible for an S-Corp.
-Additionally, all shareholders must be U.S. citizens or legal residents.
+Additionally, all shareholders must be citizens or legal residents.

 Management Structure